Guinness Beef Stew

 Beef Vs Lamb For Irish Stew

-The classic Guinness Stew is usually whipped up with lamb, especially if you’re keeping it traditional.
+The classic Irish beef stew recipe is usually whipped up with lamb, especially if you’re keeping it traditional.
 But, in North America, we tend to use beef in our stews.
-I’ve tried making it with lamb myself, and I’ve gotta say, beef just hits the spot better for me.
+I’ve tried making it with lamb shoulder myself, and I’ve gotta say, beef just hits the spot better for me.

 side shot of guinness beef stew studded with chunks of beef and vegetables.